JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 anticipated bedtime, and fell asleep in our chairs.

 How the Monday affected the rest of the household I don’t know.
-The Monday gave ME a good shake up.
+The Monday gave _Me_ a good shake up.
 The first of Sergeant Cuff’s prophecies of what was to happen–namely, that I should hear from the Yollands–came true on that day.